 The Department discussed the proposed rulemaking with the Department's Water Resources Advisory Committee (WRAC) at its meeting on July 28, 2021.
-WRAC provides technical advice to the Department on the environmental, economic, and other social impacts of proposed regulations affecting water resources management including surface/ground water quality and quantity issues.
+WRAC provides technical advice to the Department on the environmental, economic, and other social impacts of proposed regulations affecting water resources management including surface/groundwater quality and quantity issues.
 WRAC membership includes representatives from the regulated community, municipalities, environmental advocacy organizations, and universities.
 WRAC voted to support the Department moving forward with the proposed rulemaking.
+The Department discussed the final-form rulemaking with WRAC at its meeting on July 21, 2022, and WRAC voted to support the Department moving forward with the final-form rulemaking.